nostrocket/NIPS/README.md

 ‼️ This data MUST be incuded.
 🚀 This data MUST be included IF and ONLY IF used within Nostrocket (attached).
 🍌 SHOULD be included IF and ONLY IF used without Nostrocket (detached).
+🔷 OPTIONAL
+🔂 This indicates a State Change Event.

 ## INDEX